MLHale/GenCyber-web-content/day1/github-primer.md

 ### Step 5
 What happens if we make some changes to README.md on Github.com?
 How do we get these changes back into our local repository.
 We will learn just that in this step.

-I realized that I forgot to add a link to UNO's Cybersecurity programs in the README.md file.
-So I will go ahead and do that and commit those changes online.
+So, I realized that I forgot to add a link to UNO's Cybersecurity programs in the README.md file.
+So I will make these changes and commit those changes on Github.com itself.

 1. First click on README.md file on Github and then click the edit option as shown below:
 >![githubedit](../img/primer/githubedit.png)